bean-mhm/Saffron/README.md

 This node is all about color grading.
 It uses the [Oklab](https://bottosson.github.io/posts/oklab/) color space as its processing space to provide a perceptually uniform and intuitive parameter space.
 It uses custom-made algorithms to alter the tone and color of the image.

+## Node: Color Zone

+With this node you can isolate a certain hue range (for example, only the greens to select the grass) and adjust the color tone of that part.

+## Node: Saffron Effects

+This node provides artistic image editing effects including **Texture & Clarity**, **Vignette**, **Halation**, and **Film Grain**.
+It too uses [Oklab](https://bottosson.github.io/posts/oklab/) as its processing space and is made of custom-made algorithms.

 # Black & White

 ![Nodes](./images/nodes-bw.webp)